pasky/pachi/josekifix/README.md

 ## Joseki overrides

 This is the josekifix module.
-It allows to override the main engine moves to, for example, fix joseki lines that the dcnn plays poorly.
-It's also used for some fuseki uses, like fixing a particular fuseki or provide more varied fusekis when playing as black.
+It allows to override the main engine moves to fix joseki / fuseki lines that the dcnn plays poorly, play more modern josekis (--modern-joseki option), or play more varied fusekis as black.

+It uses Katago as external joseki engine and a pattern matcher to look for overrides in current board position.

-Most overrides are specified in SGF form ([josekifix.sgf](josekifix.sgf?raw=true), [fusekifix.sgf](fusekifix.sgf?raw=true)), which are used to generate josekifix.gtp (GTP stream), which is loaded by Pachi at startup.
+Most overrides are specified in SGF form ([josekifix.sgf](josekifix.sgf?raw=true), [fusekifix.sgf](fusekifix.sgf?raw=true)), which are loaded at startup after being converted to a GTP stream (josekifix.gtp).
 In the SGF file overrides are represented by `[override]` sections inside move comments with required metadata.

 Matching is based on last move and the local pattern around it (or a point nearby) but can optionnally include things like ladder checks, or pattern